talonendm/talonendm.github.io/_posts/2026-05-10-travel-europe.md

 2. **Laisvės Alėja**     The main pedestrian street of Kaunas, lined with cafés, restaurants, shops, and historic architecture.
 Perfect for walking and experiencing the city atmosphere.
 3. **Ninth Fort**     A historical fort and museum that commemorates tragic events from World War II and Soviet occupation.
 Known for its striking memorial and educational exhibits.

+# Top 3 Places to See in Olsztyn

+1. **Olsztyn Castle (Castle of the Warmian Chapter)**
+   In :contentReference[oaicite:0]{index=0}, this medieval castle is the city’s most important historical landmark.
+It once housed Nicolaus Copernicus and now serves as a museum with exhibits on regional history.

+2. **Old Town of Olsztyn**
+   A charming historic district with cobbled streets, the High Gate, and colorful buildings.
+It’s the cultural heart of the city with cafés, shops, and local atmosphere.

+3. **Lake Ukiel**
+   A large and popular recreational lake offering beaches, walking paths, water sports, and scenic relaxation spots just a short distance from the city center.

+# Top 3 Places to See in Elbląg

+1. **Elbląg Old Town**
+   In :contentReference[oaicite:0]{index=0}, the reconstructed Old Town features canals, modern interpretations of historic architecture, and riverside walking paths.
+It reflects the city’s medieval Hanseatic heritage.

+2. **St. Nicholas Cathedral**
+   :contentReference[oaicite:1]{index=1} — A Gothic-style church with a tall viewing tower offering panoramic views over the city and surrounding region.

+3. **Elbląg Canal (Kanał Elbląski)**
+   :contentReference[oaicite:2]{index=2} — A unique 19th-century engineering marvel where ships are transported overland on rails between different water levels, one of the most unusual waterways in Europe.

 ## Top 3 Places to See in Gdańsk

 1. **Old Town (Main Town Hall & Long Market)**